ErpNetDocs/tech/reference/config-options-reference.md

    [x] Always save automatically when closing<br>
    "1" (true) – The system saves the changes automatically and closes the form without showing the confirmation dialog.
 - b.The user sets it manually.
 By selecting the checkbox "Always save automatically when closing" in the confirmation dialog.
-- c.The key is introduced in version: (will be 26.2)
+- c.The key is introduced in version: 26.2

 ## 72. AllowNotificationPopups
 - a.
 Action: Controls whether notifications pop-ups in desktop client to emerge on screen or not.<br>